dqops/dqo/docs/index.md

         ---

-        Explore the wide range of data quality issues tha DQOps can detect.
+        Explore the wide range of data quality issues that DQOps can detect.
 The manual for each category shows how to activate the check.

         [:octicons-arrow-right-24: Review the categories of data quality issues](categories-of-data-quality-checks/index.md)